 5. In verses 7-8 what does Paul say about a person's ability to please God or to keep God's law?
 What does this tell us about Jesus' sacrifice?
-Paul says not only do we refuse to submit to God's law, but that we cannot do it!.
-If this is true then Jesus' sacrifice is the only way we can be changed, that we can live according to the Spirit.
-God's grace is again on display.

 What stands in the way of us giving ourselves fully to Jesus?